The annual “Big Freeze” weather scaremongering reports are starting to appear – but is your boiler ready to handle the cold?

 For the full list of 50 ways to save money at home visit the Hassle Free Boilers’ list.

 - Low rate finance – This payment plan gives customers the option of buying a new A-rated energy efficient boiler on finance subject to status and terms.
-There are no deposit options with low rates depending on your credit rating.
 You can choose to pay off the boiler and installation in 2 to 8 years.
 An upfront deposit will reduce your monthly payments if you choose to pay a deposit upfront.

 Your credit score can have a positive or negative impact on the pay monthly boiler financing that you can access.
-It’s advisable to check your score prior to a boiler replacement to rectify potential issues and help you negotiate a favorable annual percentage rate (APR).
+It’s advisable to check your credit score prior to a boiler replacement to rectify potential issues and help you negotiate a favourable annual percentage rate (APR).

 Once you make the decision to replace an old inefficient boiler with a new A-rated boiler, you can expect to make savings on your energy bills.
 The savings made will most likely significantly outweigh the boiler installation or replacement costs incurred.
 It’s also worth noting that a new boiler has the potential of increasing the value of your property.